-Eight (8) municipalities in our source protection region have vulnerable areas where significant drinking water threat policies apply.
+Eight (8) municipalities in our source protection area have vulnerable areas where significant drinking water threat policies apply.

-P : Progressing Well/On Target - All municipalities (100%) in our source protection area have fully implemented the Land Use Planning policies in the SP Plan through either Official Plan Amendments or Zoning By-Laws, and have processes in place to ensure that their day-to-day planning decisions conform with the source protection plan.
+All municipalities (100%) in our source protection area have fully implemented the Land Use Planning policies in the SP Plan through either Official Plan Amendments or Zoning By-Laws, and have processes in place to ensure that their day-to-day planning decisions conform with the source protection plan.